sakex/ml-perf/src/introduction.md

 # Introduction

-This book's goal is to compile the skills required to succeed at the Machine Learning Performance Engineer interview.
-It should be used as interview preparation.
+I am writing this book to compile the knowledge I acquired bit by bit while working on Gemini at Google Deepmind.
+I want it to cover most of the skills required to work as a Performance Engineer in modern ML labs.

 ## Prerequisites

 A good understanding of computer programming is required.
 Linear algebra, Machine Learning, and distributed programming skills will greatly help understanding the material but are not necessary.

-## Structure

-Some chapters will be marked with a `(theory)` tag.
-This indicates that they introduce concepts that are required to fully understand questions asked during interviews, even though they are not strictly required to succeed.